 House dust mites are tiny creatures, about a quarter of a millimetre long.
-They live off human skin scales and thrive in humid environments.
+They live off human skin scales which have been partially digested by moulds and thrive in humid environments.
 Mites are found in bedding, carpets, soft furnishings and clothing.
 In people allergic to dust mite, it is often not the mite itself but proteins in their droppings which cause the allergy.
 Each mite produces about 20 of these waste droppings every day and the droppings continue to cause allergic symptoms even after the mite has died.

-House dust mite allergy is very common and is associated with asthma, eczema and allergic rhinitis.
-A significant amount of exposure to house dust mite allergen happens in the bed, so taking precautions in the bedroom by using allergy-proof covers on bedding, and washing bedding regularly, can help.
+House dust mite allergy is very common and is associated with asthma, eczema and perennial allergic rhinitis.
+A significant amount of exposure to house dust mite allergen happens in the bed, so taking precautions in the bedroom by using allergy-proof covers on bedding, washing it regularly can sometimes help, although clinical trials suggest that multiple measures need to be taken, possibly including the use of chemicals called acaricides, in order to see an effect.
 However, remember that dust mite allergen is found in all rooms of the house, on the floor and in soft furnishings, not just in the bedroom.